Step One: Get a Wallet App On Your Smart Phone.

 Step Three: Choose “Scan QR Code”

-Next you will scan your public address.
-Press the "Request" button in the Athena Bitcoin Wallet or an equivalent receive button in any other wallet app.
+After entering your code, you will now be asked where you want your Bitcoins to be sent to, If you already have a mobile wallet, such as an Athena Bitcoin Wallet, select "Scan Wallet QR Code."
+After you have done that, also press the "Request" button in the Athena Bitcoin Wallet or an equivalent receive button in any other wallet app.
 Once your public address is displayed as a QR code (see image to the left), you may hold your phone's screen in front of the scanner’s red light near the keypad.
 When the ATM recognizes your address it will show it as a long string of characters starting with "1".
 You may compare the first and last digits of that address with the one on your phone to verify the address is correct.
 An example address is shown to the left under "Waiting for Payment...."

 I GENERATED A PAPER WALLET.
 WHAT NOW?